iamcheerag/Python-problems/README.md

-# Introduction-to-python
+# Introduction-to-python (coding ninjas foundation)
-This repository contains few programming problems, which will clear the basics of python.
+This repository contains basic to advance python programming problems, module is designed in such a fashion that it will clear all the basics concepts of python
-Every folder has 2 sub folders 1. lectures 2.
-Assignment Also you can find the problem statement with input format and expected output
+<br/>Every folder has 2 sub folders <br/> 1. lectures <br/> 2.
+Assignment <br/>
+Every .py file contains problem statement , input and Output -- highly recommend if try problem before looking into solutions.